I am a qualified SENCO with experience of teaching in mainstream schools and specialist schools.

 Nita has been tutoring my son for 2 years now and she has become an important part of my son's education and development.
 Alongside teaching, she has helped us with advice and strategies.
 Nita also supports my son with coaching and mentoring sessions which helped my son with his confidence.
 Overall, she is great at what she does.
 Nita has in-depth knowledge of SEN, teaching and also coaching/counselling.
 If you're looking for a tutor who goes above and beyond to support the family I will recommend Nita.

-support for students with dyslexia lessons closeby?
+support for students with autism lessons closeby?
 Here's a selection of tutor listings that you can check out.

-Superprof can also suggest support for students with special needs lessons to help you.
+Superprof can also suggest support for students with dyslexia lessons to help you.

 |at her home||at your home||By webcam|